athertoncapital/project4_racing_cubes/README.md

 # project4_racing_cubes

-April 23: Made the Mobius strip, derive the Normal vectors, and attach all the racing cubes onthe track.
+April 23: Made the Mobius strip, derived and tested the Normal vectors, and attached all the racing cubes on the track.
 (William)

 TODO:
 Make a sun, sky, gound, or some planets and stars (like in the outer space).